 The Volunteers are comprised of a member representing each directorate district within the Cooperative's service area.
-The members of the Power Source Volunteers are; Terry Wimbly, chairman; Betty Amos, vice-chairman; Janice Norris, secretary; Richard Barnhill, treasurer; Dixie Coats; Brenda Tyndall; Vicky Walker; Iris Lucas; Shea Darden; Rebecca O'Dell; and Lynda Creed.
+The members of the Power Source Volunteers are; Richard Barnhill; Dixie Coats; Brenda Tyndall; Vicky Walker; Iris Lucas; Rebecca O'Dell; and Betty Surles.
 Julie Wahl is the cooperative representative in the group.

 Each year the Power Source Volunteers create four beautiful baskets for members to register to win.
 The baskets came complete with all the goodies for either the Thanksgiving or Easter meal, a $50 gift card for your meat selection, as well as a credit on your electric account.

 If you would like more information about the Power Source Volunteers, please call South River EMC at 892-8071 or e-mail an inquiry to firstname.lastname@example.org.